visva-dev/Blog-About-Cats/README.md

 - When loged in users can like articles.
 - Featured article is showed at the top which is the most liked article.
 - Two bottom featured images are picked last ones from two different categories.
-- Data when an article created on who created it is showed on the article on the main page.
+- Data when article is created and who created it is showed on the article on the main page.
 - When user clicks on specific category it sorts articles just by that category
 - In categories right side field users can see how many articles each category has.